Semantics3/Mojolicious-Plugin-ServiceContainer/README.md

 # SYNOPSIS

-For a regular [Mojolicious](https://metacpan.org/pod/Mojolicious) application, you can load this plugin using the `plugin` method.
+For a regular [Mojolicious](https://metacpan.org/pod/Mojolicious) application, you can load this plugin using the `plugin` method:

-    $self->plugin( 'ConfigApi' );
-    $self->plugin( 'ServiceContainer' );
+    $self->plugin( 'ServiceContainer', {} );

-For a [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) application, you can use the `plugin` directive.
+For a [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) application, you can use the `plugin` directive:

-    plugin 'ConfigApi';
-    plugin 'ServiceContainer';
+    plugin 'ServiceContainer' => {};

 # DESCRIPTION

 [Mojolicious::Plugin::ServiceContainer](https://metacpan.org/pod/Mojolicious::Plugin::ServiceContainer) is a minimal Dependency Injection Container implementation for
 [Mojolicious](https://metacpan.org/pod/Mojolicious).

 A service, for the purposes of this plugin, is defined as a _class_ (any module that inherits from [Mojo::Base](https://metacpan.org/pod/Mojo::Base)), which is responsible for performing a single role within your application.
 A service class must be instantiable by simply doing a `MyService->new` call.
 Database connections, Email senders, HTTP clients can be considered as services.

 A service object is an instance of the service class.
 An assumption that is taken here is that a single service object for a given service is sufficient for the runtime of the application.
 In a future version, the API might permit the creation of more service objects for the same service.

-The dependencies between services are listed in the application's configuration file under the `services` field.
-For example, if you are using the [Mojolicious::Plugin::YamlConfig](https://metacpan.org/pod/Mojolicious::Plugin::YamlConfig) plugin, your configuration file might look something like this:

-    ...
+The service definitions are loaded along with the plugin:

+plugin 'ServiceContainer' => {
-    - services:
+  services: {
-          google_auth:
-              class: 'MyGoogleAuthService'
-              args:
-                  client_id: xxxx.xxxx.xxxx.xxxx
-                  client_secret: xxxx.xxxx.xxxx.xxxx
-                  ua: '$ua'
+    google\_auth => {
+      class => 'MyGoogleAuthService',
+      client\_id => 'xxxx.xxxx.xxxx.xxxx',
+      client\_secret => 'yyyy.yyyy.yyyy.yyyy',
+      ua => '$ua',
-                  log: '$log'
+      log => '$log'
-          mongo:
-              class: 'Mango'
-              args:
+    },
+    mongo => {
+      class => 'Mango',
+      args => \[
-                  - 'mongodb://localhost'
+        'mongodb://localhost'
-          ua:
-              class: Mojo::UserAgent
+      \]
+    },
+    ua => {
-              helper: 'ua'
+      helper => 'ua'
-          log:
-              class: Mojo::Log
+    },
+    log => {
-              helper: 'log'
+      helper => 'log'
-    ...

-The service definitions are contained in a `services` object.
-Each key of the object is the name used to refer to a given service within your application.
+    }
+  }
+}

 Each service definition may have one or more of the following keys:

-- `class` _required_ **string**: Name of the class (i.e. module) that the service is referring to.
+- `class` **string**: Name of the class (i.e. module) that the service is referring to.

     **Note**: If your class is `Mojolicious`, you will be passed a reference to the running application and not a new instance of the `Mojolicious` class like other services.
 This is a way by which you can use the application helpers from within your service.

 - `helper` _optional_ **string**: Name of a Mojolicious helper method that behaves like a factory and will return a service object when called.
 The helper will be called in the context of the [Mojolicious](https://metacpan.org/pod/Mojolicious) application object.
 You can use any relevant default helper or a custom one.
 The assumption here is that the helper will return the same singleton everytime but this may or may not be the case depending on the helper implementation.
 - `args` _optional_ **arrayref** or **hashref**: The dependencies of your service.
 Static values will be passed as is to the constructor of the service.
 Dependent services are referred to by their names prefixed by the `$` sign.
 Eg. `$mongo`.
 Dependent services are first resolved (i.e. their own dependencies are resolved) before they are injected into the original service's constructor.

 As the service definitions are listed in the configuration file, they are immutable during the runtime of your application.

 # HELPERS